 Muse Bihi harped on his war record, at one time saying

-We won’t accept a candidate who has never fired a gun, and is afraid to hold one.
+We won’t accept a candidate who has never fired a gun and is afraid to hold one.

 This suggested that the political transition could turn violent.
 Widespread concerns were vocalized by locals and Somalilanders in the diaspora alike.

 Fierce competition was also fueled by large amounts of money.
 Both parties pushed ahead with early campaigns despite the threat of hefty fines from the election commission.
-Payouts to constituencies, including money for drought relief, contributed to what many estimate may be the costliest election since the local council elections in 2012.
+Payouts to constituencies, including money for drought relief, contributed to what many estimates may be the costliest election since the local council elections in 2012.

-Somaliland’s enhanced regional standing certainly heightened the ambitions of both presidential candidates, and contributed to the high costs of the elections.
-It’s strategic positioning in the Gulf of Aden, where Saudi Arabia is leading an offensive against Yemen, secured Somaliland massive port investment.
+Somaliland’s enhanced regional standing certainly heightened the ambitions of both presidential candidates and contributed to the high costs of the elections.
+Its strategic positioning in the Gulf of Aden, where Saudi Arabia is leading an offensive against Yemen, secured Somaliland massive port investment.